Colors are the first things people notice about a brand. They capture attention, evoke emotions, and influence perception within seconds.

 Grey is quite an achiever in branding.
 It is often used as a supporting color to help other hues shine.
 It conjures a sense of simplicity, purity, minimalism, and modernity.

-Used By: Mercedes Benz, Nestle, Swarovski, Jaguar, Rolls-Royce.
+Used By: Mercedes-Benz, Nestle, Swarovski, Jaguar, and Rolls-Royce.

 Ideal For: Brands associated with tech, automobiles, or finance.